Photo credit, left to right: Guåhan Sustainable Culture, CentroNía, Linden Tree Photography (courtesy Georgia Organics).

 Our COVID-19 Relief Fund is made possible by the generous support of small donors like you who share our vision of farm to school and farm to ECE programs supporting strong and just local and regional food systems that strengthen the health of all children, farms, environment, economy and communities across the country.
 If you’re able, please give today to help us grow our Relief Fund and support our COVID-19 response efforts.
 Thank you to the W.K.
 Kellogg Foundation and the many individual donors in our network for your financial support of this first round of grants.

-COVID-19 Relief Fund application is now open.
+Round two of our COVID-19 Relief Fund application is now open.
 Organizations that seek financial support of their efforts to connect kids and their families to just food through the support of local farmers and food systems are welcome to apply.
 In our commitment to standing in solidarity with the Black Lives Matter movement and Native communities, where the coronavirus has had devastating impacts, organizations that directly serve and are led by Black people and Indigenous people will be prioritized in application review.